Diagnosis

 What you can do

-• Your or your child's symptoms, including any that may seem unrelated to the heart, and when they began
+• Any symptoms, including those that may seem unrelated to the heart or heartbeat.

 Questions to ask your doctor

-For WPW syndrome, some basic questions to ask your health care provider include:
+For WPW syndrome, some basic questions to ask your healthcare team include:

 • What tests do I need?